QuantumIOT/qiot-io-cli/README.md

   Options:

     -h, --help                 output usage information
+    -f --filter <field-names>  a comma-separated list of field labels to display
     --socket                   message socket only available when a thing_token is given --from <datetime>          return messages after the given datetime --to <datetime>            return messages before the given datetime
 ```

 ##### things